 Nor was there a common approach as to where responsibility might lie for the development of the AT sector and how it might be structured.
-In fact some CAPA members, in reflecting on the specific circumstances within their markets, saw no need at all for a qualifications structure to Japan records 70,000 people as holding bookkeeping credentials offered by the Japan Chamber accommodate ATs.
-In other countries, AT qualifications were already integrated into national of Commerce and Industry (JCCI).
-This compares with around 36,000 individuals holding the qualifications frameworks and/or PAOs professional qualifications.
-And in others, particularly Japanese Institute of Certified Public Accountants (JICPA) qualification.
-It is noteworthy too that the developing countries, responses indicated demand for qualified ATs but little or no resource to meet
+In fact some CAPA members, in reflecting on the specific circumstances within their markets, saw no need at all for a qualifications structure to accommodate ATs.
+In other countries, AT qualifications were already integrated into national qualifications frameworks and/or PAOs professional qualifications.
+And in others, particularly developing countries, responses indicated demand for qualified ATs but little or no resource to meet these needs.